 You can find a Case Specialist to help you begin a case here.

-Presently, most cases heard by the Tribunal of the Diocese of Cleveland are petitions for declarations of marital invalidity.
+Currently, most cases heard by the Tribunal of the Diocese of Cleveland are petitions for declarations of marital invalidity.
 The tribunal adjudicates these petitions according to the Church’s procedural law and understanding of marriage.
-Church law safeguards the indissolubility of the sacrament of marriage.
+Church law protects the bond of marriage.
 By law, a marriage is presumed valid until established otherwise by positive proof (c.
 1060).
-A declaration of invalidity is rendered if and when the marriage is proven to be invalid.
-While the processes is judicial, tribunal personnel are committed to working with those we serve in a pastoral manner.
+A declaration of invalidity is given only if and when the marriage is proven to be invalid.
+The process takes a judicial form, and tribunal personnel are committed to working in a pastoral manner with those we serve.

-Some requests related to marriages are not heard as formal petitions in judicial trials; to provide simpler service to petitioners and parish staff, these cases are still dealt with by staff of the Tribunal, though not functioning formally as a court.
+Some requests related to marriages are not heard as formal petitions in judicial trials; to provide simpler service to petitioners and parish staff, these cases are still dealt with by the Secretariat for Canonical Services which shares resources with the Tribunal.

 Clergy and staff who wish to read the latest (April 2014) guides for marriage preparation and sacramental records may also visit the Publications page.